Top 30 FAQs

 23. Can I buy property in the Algarve on a Visa and later apply for citizenship in 2026?

-24. How do I extend my Algarve residence permit in 2026?
+24. How can I renew my Portugal residence permit annually from the Algarve in 2026?

 Renewals typically require updated proof of qualifying income, Algarve accommodation, and health insurance, plus confirmation of time spent in Portugal.
 When your situation remains stable, renewals are usually straightforward, but appointment slots can be limited.
 We assemble renewal files, monitor AIMA availability, and ensure you apply before expiry.

-You generally become a tax resident once you spend 183+ days per year in Portugal or hold a residence permit that indicates a primary home.
+You generally become a tax resident once you spend a minimum of 183+ days per year in Portugal or hold a residence permit that indicates a primary home.
 Portugal’s replacement for the NHR regime still offers favorable treatment to some foreign pension and investment income for a limited period.
-Our tax partners help obtain your NIF, file your first declarations, and coordinate with foreign tax advisers to avoid double taxation.
+We help obtain your NIF number, Bank account, and coordinate with foreign tax advisers to avoid double taxation.

 26. How does Family Reunification work in the Algarve in 2026?